-This research regards \textit{be}-like verbs as verbs that do not indicate an event but a static relationship.
-For such a relationship, ``\textit{do}"--``\textit{be done}" decomposition is not appropriate.
 It is interesting that the verb ``\textit{be}" has a wide range of uses.
 It should be noted that \textit{be}-verbs have another meaning of ``existence".
 Description of an existence of an object or a concept does not belong to a be-log, but belong to an e-log.
 Table \ref{typeofbeverbs} shows the types of \textit{be}-like verbs.
-Information concerning the type of these \textit{be}-like verbs is stored in ``Raw data (be)."
-Not only verbs indicating identifications (``\textit{be}") and similarities, but also verbs indicating belongings and associations are regarded as \textit{be}-like verbs.
+Verbs indicating belongings and associations are static, hence they are regarded as \textit{be}-like verbs.

 \paragraph{Belongings}